-We all know that stress is bad.
-But in which ways does it harm our body, namely our hearts?
+We all know that stress is bad for us, but in which ways does it actually harm our body, namely our hearts?

-In order to keep our heart in good health, it is critical to limit the amount of stress in our lives.
+In order to keep our hearts healthy, it is critical that we limit the amount of anxiety and stress in our lives.

 Stress Increases Inflammation

-Studies show that people dealing with extreme challenging situations in life, such as grieving the loss of loved ones or being part of the military are more likely to experience heart problems.
+Studies show that the people dealing with extreme emotional difficulties in life, such as grieving the loss of loved ones or being part of the military, are more likely to experience heart problems!

 Stress Raises Blood Pressure